ToX82/logHappens/README.md

 ##### That's why LogHappens exists!

 LogHappens aims to fix exactly this.
-It is a simple tool, it will not prevent you from writing bugs, but it will notify you immediately when something has been logged by your web server or your favorite framework.
+It's a simple tool, it will not prevent you from writing bugs, but it will notify you immediately when something has been logged by your web server or your favorite framework.

 ##### Does it handle different log formats?

 Of course it does.
-Every software has its own bugs, and every software have its own way of logging things too.
-This is why I have tried to make it as simple as possible to let you create your own routine for reading log files, while providing a few "standard" log parsers that you can immediately use.
+Every software has its own bugs, and every software has its own way of logging things too.
+This is why I have tried to make it as simple as possible to let you create your own routine for reading log files, while still providing a few log default parsers that you can immediately use.

 ##### How do I add a log file to be tracked?

-Tracking new file is fairly simple with LogHappens.
+Adding a new file to be tracked is fairly simple with LogHappens.
 Just add a new record in your config.json file, and set the values according to your preferences.
 Something like this is enough.

     "apache": {
         "icon": "logos:apache",